nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

   }
 }
 ```

+Using `withName` allows you to optimise the resource usage of the pipeline to a very fine grained level.

 If a pipeline uses a tool multiple times you may need to specify the whole 'execution path' of the module.
 For example: